yuripalacio/goober/README.md

 # goober
+I invested approximately 6 hours in the development of this project.
+It was quite challenging and enjoyable.

 ## goober-api
 1. Make sure you have Node.js version 21.0.0 or higher installed.
 If you don't, install the nvm package manager and then install Node.js version 21.0.0.